 This model is pretty average when it comes to ease of use.
 The control valve wire is easy to find and use when your pot is about to boil over.
 The pot supports are not wobbly at all.
 The LiteMax sacrifices a couple of features that are becoming common in backpacking stoves to save weight.
 These are a piezoelectric lighter, and wider pot supports.
-Backpackers looking for a stove with more creature comforts should be prepared to carry a few more ounces, perhaps with the solid Snow Peak GigaPower 2.0
+Backpackers looking for a stove with more creature comforts should be prepared to carry a few more ounces.

 This stove is best for folks traveling in fair weather and counting the ounces.
 It's ideal for solo backpackers out for a night or two and cooking simple meals in a small pot.

-With an MSRP of $60, the LiteMax is only a little cheaper than better performing (though slightly heavier) small canister stoves.
+The LiteMax is only a little cheaper than our top-performing (though slightly heavier) small canister stoves.
 We think it's an average value.

 The 2-ounce weight and small size of this stove are impressive.
 Our testers had a hard time imagining how a small canister stove could be much lighter or smaller.
 While we're glad that the backpacking stove market has a place for models like this, we think many backpackers will be happier with a model that has more features.